ethanjli/ublue-forklift-sysext-demo/README.md

 `systemctl status hello-world.service`.

-You can also subsequently switch to another pallet from GitHub/GitLab/etc. using the `forklift pallet switch` command.
+You can also subsequently switch to another pallet from GitHub/GitLab/etc. using the `forklift pallet switch` command; it will totally replace the contents of `~/.local/share/forklift/pallet` and create a new staged pallet bundle in the stage store.
 Each time you run `forklift pallet switch` or `forklift pallet stage`, forklift will create a new staged pallet bundle in the stage store.
 You can query and modify the state of your stage store with `forklift stage show` and with other subcommands of `forklift stage`.

 ### Modify a pallet and use it